patrickmaynard/php-project-stub/README.md

 ## TODO items

 * Modify the ConfigHelper class to remove redundant code.
 (The first method can simply call the second.)
-* Use composer to require https://github.com/phpstan/phpstan and add a line in the `basic setup` section about running it.
+* Use composer to require https://github.com/phpstan/phpstan and add a git hook for running it before every commit.
 * Add more tests.